K-RutviK-K/pDisk_Telegram_Bot/README.md

 # Pdisk Uploader Bot 🔥

-Upload on Pdisk by Url, File and also by direct forward post from other channel...
+Upload on Pdisk by Url, File and also by Direct forward post from other channel...

 ## Features